-Here at Desert Hills, we have 10 distinct units, each of which feature programming that is designed specifically to address the needs of various populations.
-Each unit follows a chief modality throughout their programming, which coincides with the needs of the patients on that particular unit.
-Desert Hills strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
-Described in more detail below are some of the services that Desert Hills provides for our patients:
+Here at Desert Hills, a leading PTSD treatment center in New Mexico, we have 10 distinct units, each of which feature treatment that is designed specifically to address the needs of various populations.
+Each unit follows a chief modality throughout their treatment, which coincides with the needs of the patients on that particular unit.
+Our center strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
+Described in more detail below are some of the services that our treatment center provides for our patients:

 Individual therapy: On each unit, patients have a least one individual session per week.
 These sessions are meant to be a time where patients can meet with a therapist in a safe setting to process their trauma, work to overcome PTSD symptoms, and learn how to more effectively cope with stresses and triggers.